 Each high school and college handles recommendation letters differently.
 Talk with your high school's guidance counselor to learn the requirements.
 Some colleges require electronic submissions either through a college application portal, such as Common App, or through direct e-mail to the college's admission board.
 Other schools require filling out a specific form, which must be sent in addition to the college recommendation letter.

 If you know which colleges you want to apply to, find out the correct policies.
 Some schools do not want to receive your letters until after you submit the application, and other schools have guidelines for who can write a letter.
-Stanford, for example recommends letters from 11th- and 12th-grade teachers and will accept letters through e-mail, fax or mail without the need of a special form.
+Stanford, for example, recommends letters from 11th- and 12th-grade teachers and will accept one additional optional letter from someone who knows you particularly well.
+They prefer online submission whenever possible.

 2. Know Who to Ask

 When it comes to a college letter of recommendation, you are looking for quality, not quantity.
-Think about the teachers that know you the best and can speak to your admirable personal and academic qualities.
+Think about teachers who know you the best and can speak to your admirable personal and academic qualities, and accomplishments that are not evident in your application materials or transcripts.

 Teachers don't have to be your only source of recommendation letters either.
-You can also ask coaches, supervisors, pastors and other individuals who have an established role in the community and know you well enough to attest to your character.
+You can also ask coaches, supervisors, pastors and other individuals who have an established role in the community and know you well enough to attest to your character and attitude, and provide their overall impressions of you.

 3. Be Respectful